miguelpaz/normalista/README.md

 - Want to keep course materials organized in one place
 - Want to offer Students the course materials in a clean website that works well in mobile
 - Want to use normalista for more than one course (and even improve it 🤘🏽)
-- Want to me more efficient with their time and reduce email/slack/sms/etc load
+- Want to be more efficient with their time and reduce email/slack/sms/etc load

 **Students** who